 - Leave for AT LEAST 30 days.
 The longer the better.
 Every day for the first week, give the jar a shake.
 After that, you can leave it to infuse.

 - The vanilla will be ready to use in 30 days.
 Feel free to add more vanilla beans over time to keep the strength of the extract up.
-Take some of the spent beans, open then up with a sharp knife and place them in some brown or white sugar to flavor the sugar.
+Take some of the spent beans, and place them in some brown or white sugar to flavor the sugar.